-The amount of defective work equipment compensation you can claim depends simply on the nature of the injury you suffer.
+The amount of compensation you can claim depends simply on the nature of the injury you suffer.

 How do you claim compensation for injury from defective work equipment?

-The best way to succeed in a defective work equipment compensation claim is to use specialist work related accident solicitors – this way you will benefit from the expertise to not only win your claim, but also ensure you receive the correct amount of compensation
+The best way to succeed in a defective work equipment claim is to use specialist work related accident solicitors – this way you will benefit from the expertise to not only win your claim, but also ensure you receive the correct amount of compensation

 In addition to your compensation you should be able to claim your work accident solicitor costs from your employer if you win your claim – your lawyer will explain how to do this.

 Defective Work Equipment Summary & Next Steps

 In this article you have seen when work equipment is considered defective and how your employer is responsible for paying compensation if that equipment causes you injury.